Click Here

 Casual Coffee

-We invite the parent community for some casual mingling over coffee in Coolidge Hall before the Lower School Sharing Assembly on Friday, October 3, 2025, from 7:45 to 8:30 a.m.
+We invite the parent community to join us for some casual mingling over coffee in Coolidge Hall before the lower school Sharing Assembly on Friday, October 3, 2025, from 7:45 to 8:30 a.m.

 Seeking Coolidge Flower Volunteers